 In some countries, the length of time served under a life sentence also appears to be rising.
 For example, in England and Wales, the average time spent in prison has more than doubled for life‑sentenced prisoners since 1979, from nine years in 1979 to 18 years and four months in 2013.

 Life without parole is found in a number of states and in all regions of the world, for example in Bulgaria, England and Wales, Estonia, Kenya, Sweden, Turkey, Ukraine, and the US.
 In some countries, like the US and Turkey, there may be no possibility of release under any circumstance.
-In some, such as Vietnam, amnesties are usually granted after a prisoner has served 20 to 30 years, and in others – for example, Bulgaria and Sweden – prisoners can petition the government for a pardon.
-In the US, there has been an increase in the use of life without parole: between 1992 and 2016, the number of persons serving life without parole increased by 328 per cent.
-While life without parole has been abolished in most European countries, others, such as India and China, have recently adopted it as a formal statutory sanction.
+In some, such as Vietnam, amnesties are usually granted after a prisoner has served 20 to 30 years, and in others – for example, Bulgaria and Sweden – people can petition the government for a pardon.
+While life without parole has been abolished in most European countries, others, such as India and China, have adopted it as a formal statutory sanction in recent years.

 Countries that abolish the death penalty tend to not only replace capital punishment with life imprisonment without parole, but at the same time widen the array of offences which carry this maximum sentence.

 Despite increased recognition of human rights concerns around the use of life imprisonment, there are few international standards which regulate its use.
 The Convention on the Rights of the Child (CRC) prohibits the application of life imprisonment without parole to juveniles below the age of 18.
-The International Covenant on Civil and Political Rights (ICCPR) states that the purpose of the prison system is the ‘reformation and social rehabilitation’ of prisoners, indicating that every prisoner should have the opportunity to be rehabilitated back into society and lead law-abiding and self-supporting lives.
+The International Covenant on Civil and Political Rights (ICCPR) states that the purpose of the prison system is the ‘reformation and social rehabilitation’, indicating that every person sentenced to prison should have the opportunity to be rehabilitated back into society and lead law-abiding and self-supporting lives.
 Even under the Rome Statute, which provides for the gravest offences within the jurisdiction of the International Criminal Court– war crimes, crimes against humanity and genocide – life sentences must be reviewed after 25 years.